dieisabel/maklai-python-intership-test-task/README.md

 A simple web-service that generates paraphrases from a given parse tree.
 Contains one endpoint `paraphrase`, that accepts two arguments: `tree (str)` and `limit (int)` and returns a json with paraphrases.
-In case of an error returns json with error message;
+In case of an error returns json with error message.

 #### Technology stack